Browse Definitions :

 How to manage digital attack surfaces

-A network attack surface is the totality of all vulnerabilities in connected hardware and software.
-In order to keep the network secure, network administrators must proactively seek ways to reduce the number and size of attack surfaces.
+Digital attack surfaces are all the hardware and software that connect to an organization's network.
+To keep the network secure, network administrators must proactively seek ways to reduce the number and size of attack surfaces.

-There is a law of computing that states that the more code you have running on a system, the greater the chance that the system will have an exploitable security vulnerability.
-This means that one of the most important steps IT administrators can take to secure a system is to reduce the amount of code being executed, which helps reduce the software attack surface.
+There's a law of computing that states that the more code that's running on a system, the greater the chance the system will have an exploitable security vulnerability.
+One of the most important steps administrators can take to secure a system is to reduce the amount of code being executed, which helps reduce the software attack surface.

 Traditional firewalls remain in place to maintain north-south defenses, while microsegmentation significantly limits unwanted communication between east-west workloads within the enterprise.